game-ci/documentation/README.md

 ## Licence

-This repository is <a href="./LICENSE">MIT<a> licensed.
+This repository is [MIT](./LICENSE) licensed.
 This includes all contributions from the community.

 ## Sponsors